-According to eyewitnesses, the massacre was joined by dozens of members of the Amara, Oromo, and Tigray tribes of highland Ethiopia.
+According to eyewitnesses, the massacre was led by uniformed Ethiopian soldiers and joined by dozens of members of the Amara, Oromo, and Tigray tribes of highland Ethiopia.
 Groups of "highlanders" were seen chopping and stabbing Anuak with machetes as the soldiers stood passively by.

-Omod, an Anuak survivor, described what happened in a telephone interview: "About 300 uniformed soldiers marched into the town.
+Omod, an Anuak survivor, described what happened to me in a telephone interview: "About 300 uniformed soldiers marched into the town.
 They knocked on doors or pushed them down and pulled out all the men and the boys.
 Then they beat them on the street and told them to run.
 When they ran, they shot them.
 They killed my boy.
 He was a driver and they shot him in his car.
 I hid in the bush and I saw them beating people, shooting people, and burning houses.
 We collected 403 bodies.
 They are in a mass grave."